 McLaren Engineering Group provided site planning, engineering and permitting services for the growing Laytonsville Volunteer Fire Department (LVFD) in Maryland.
 Established in 1954, they advanced into the current site in 1966, and now into a 2,500-square-foot addition that includes greater space for administrative, residence and training.
 The expansion also included an additional parking area, a relocated drive aisle, a reallocation of spaces across the existing lot, and new access connections.

-Civil engineering services include overall site planning and layout, grading, erosion and sediment control and low-impact development design for the expansion.
+Civil engineering services include overall site planning and layout, grading, erosion and sediment control and low-impact development design for the fire station expansion.
 The stormwater management design utilized MDE Environmental Site Design guidelines, utility design, paving design and landscape plans.
 McLaren lead the environmental plans and permit process and wove the challenges into a unified permit plan, to meet local and state regulatory requirements.
 McLaren also addressed and coordinated with Maryland State Highway Administration for pedestrian traffic across Laytonsville Road.